seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/21/README.md

 </details>

-- I did not play the game yet today, I plan to play after 10:00 pm, I am still deciding on it. - 2025, Saturday, June 21st
+- ~~I did not play the game yet today, I plan to play after 10:00 pm, I am still deciding on it.~~
+- I ended up skipping my session today, as I needed more sleep.
+I had a difficult day, and needed to go to bed earlier. - 2025, Saturday, June 21st

 ***